MOST RECOMMENDED TRAVEL RESOURCES

 - Almost new Volkswagen Polo in Barcelona for 18 dollars for 2 weeks total.
 This price gave us unlimited mileage and free additional driver.
 Insurance was not included, except 1000 euro deductible collision coverage.

-- Fiat 500 in Milan, Italy for 51 euro for one week
+- Italy for 51 euro for one week

 GrabCar – alternative to Uber, but operates only in South East Asia.
 We found it to be cheaper than Uber.
 Cars are modern and clean.

 Blablacar – if trains or buses are full, blablacar is a website that’s going to help you get to your next destination on time.
 This travel network is very popular in Europe, many times costs less than traveling by train or even by bus.